 French truffles mainly grow in the regions of Burgundy, Dordogne, and Provence.
 The experts who lead the truffle hunts have dogs who are specially trained to recognise and follow the scent of the truffle.
 When they find one, they give a signal to the group, who may then dig them up.

-The best truffle hunting experiences offer people the chance to enjoy a meal incorporating some of the truffles they have found after the hunt.
-Some of our favorite truffle-hunting experiences are La truffe en Périgord Noir in Dordogne, Les Pastras in Luberon, Provence and Domaine Armelle and Bernard Rion in Burgundy.
+The best truffle hunting experiences (including the ones we work with) offer people the chance to enjoy a meal incorporating some of the truffles they have found after the hunt.
+We would be more than happy to include truffle hunting in your gourmet self-drive itinerary!

 Truffle Hunting in Provence (Photo© France Just For You)

 COOK A TYPICAL NORMAN LUNCH WITH A LOCAL LADY IN NORMANDY

 One of the most enjoyable ways to immerse yourself in French culture is through your stomach!

 In the heart of Normandy, we have a special local contact: her name is Brigitte and she gives cooking classes in her own kitchen, specialising in Norman cuisine.

 It's one of our favorite places to send our travelers who are interested in regional French gastronomy.